-2020 was a rough year for everyone, but teachers helped us push through.
+2021 was a hard year for everyone, but teachers helped us push through.
+We missed being with our friends and the Class Zoom meetings helped us a lot.
 Even though everyone was stuck in a different home situation, with Home-based Learning teachers and staff put together a brilliant structure and timetable to ensure we were still learning throughout these difficult times.
-We still got to hold our Book Week Parade, our Athletics Carnival, Swimming Carnival and incursions instead of excursions, not to mention that teachers made sure it was in a sensible, safe and enjoyable environment.
+We still got to hold our Book Week Parade, our Athletics Carnival, Swimming Carnival.
+Our teachers remained calm and tried to keep school as normal as they could.